npm/npmo-docs/troubleshooting/faq.md

 ## What is npm Enterprise made of? {#what-is-npme-made-of}

-npme itself consists of Docker, Replicated, the npme appliance, and the `npme` installer bin.
+npme consists of Docker, Replicated, the npme appliance, and the `npme` installer bin.

 [Docker](https://www.docker.com/) is used to run Replicated and the npme appliance.